 What channel is Tyson Fury vs Dillian Whyte on?
-PPV in the UK and US
+PPV in the UK and US tonight

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

 What channel is Tyson Fury vs Dillian Whyte on?
-How to watch in the UK and US
+How to watch in the UK and US tonight

 Fury is set to defend the WBC heavyweight title against his fellow Briton